-Assignments and Examinations
+• Assignments and Examinations

-Quizzes
+• Online Quizzes

-A quiz will be given at the beginning of class for the required reading/previous content.
+All quizzes will be online and for the required reading/previous content.
 This will be a brief multiple choice and true-false assessment of the student's knowledge from the reading.
 A total of 11 quizzes will be given during the semester and the best 10 will count toward your quiz grade.
-If you are late to class, you cannot make up the quiz at the end of class.
-If a quiz is missed due to an excused absence, it can be made up upon the student's return to class.
+If you do not take the quiz in the allotted time period on blackboard, you cannot make up the quiz at the end of class.
+If a quiz is missed due to an excused absence regarding unforeseen circumstances, it can be made up upon the student's return to class.

-Written Examinations
+• Written Examinations

 Four written examinations will be administered.
 The format of the examinations will be multiple choice, true/false, labeling, short answer, matching, and/or fill in the blank type questions.
 Each of the examinations will test material covered during the prior class meetings and previous reading assignments.
 Exams will also cover material in the textbook and activities completed during class sessions.
 All exams will be given via blackboard.
 Students will have 90 Minutes to complete the exam on test day.
 There will be an 8 Hour(8am-4pm) window of time that the student must take that exam on test day.
 Should the student be unable to complete the exam on the assigned day the instructor must be given at least 24 Hours' notice to make other arrangements.
+All exams will Require Respondus LockDown Browser.